Cover photo by Diana Russell.

 Habitat

-Frequents the sandy fringes of rivers, streams, ponds, pans and dams.
-Less reliant on running water than many other Paragomphus species.
+The Common Hooktail frequents the sandy fringes of rivers, streams, ponds, pans, and dams.
+It is less reliant on running water than many other Paragomphus species and is often found around the fringes of still-water environments.

 Behaviour

 Males most often perch on damp ground near the waters edge.
-Females mostly found in woodlands and scrub a short distance from the water.
+Females are mostly found in woodlands and scrub a short distance from the water.
+The Common Hooktail hunts from the ground or a suitable perch and quickly returns to rest after each foray.

-On the wing from September to May.
-May be active year round in warmer areas.
+The Common Hooktail is on the wing from September to May.
+It may be active year-round in warmer areas.

 Status and Conservation

-Common across much of South Africa.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Common Hooktail is common across much of South Africa.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Common Hooktail is an adaptable species that often inhabits man-made and degraded waterbodies.

 Distribution

-Paragomphus genei is widely distributed over much of Africa, absent only from the Sahara and parts of the central rain forest block.
-Also found in Mediterranean North Africa, Southern Europe and the Middle-East.
+Paragomphus genei is widely distributed over much of Africa.
+It is absent only from the Sahara and parts of the central rainforest block.
+It is also found in Mediterranean North Africa, southern Europe, and the Middle East.

-Found virtually throughout South Africa but less common and more localised in the Eastern, Western and Northern Cape.
+The Common Hooktail is found virtually throughout South Africa but is less common and more localised in the Eastern, Western, and Northern Cape.

 Below is a map showing the distribution of records for Common Hooktail in the OdonataMAP database as at February 2020.